Bar tending, Writing, Python, Bookkeeping, Crocheting, what do these things have in common?

 Soft skills, also known as '"people skills" are subjective, that’s why it’s harder to quantify.
 For instance, an applicant’s definition of "good communication skills" might not match equal what an employer is looking for.
 Public speaking, communication, patience, decision making and conflict resolution are all soft skills.

 Use Both Types of Skills on Your Resume

 Both are important to include in the skills section of a professional resume.
-These skill types can be categorized as transferrable or job-specific.
+These types of professional skills can be categorized as transferable or job-specific.

 Hard or Soft Skills: Which Is More Important in a Great Resume?